theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-one/thag1.94.md

 bookHidden: true
 ---

-# 1.94 Sañjaya
+# 1.94 Mettaji

-See the great excellence of the wise:
+Homage to that Blessed One,
-They’ve crossed the flood,
+The glorious son of the Sakyans!
-They’ve cut off the chain,
+When he realised the highest state,
-And they’re freed from all suffering.
+He taught the highest Dhamma well.

 ## Notes